ewastasiak/my-reads/README.md

 * The app consists of two pages: the main page and the search page.
 * The main page shows 3 shelves with books.
-* Clicking on a + icon on the main page links to search page, where more books may be added to your shelves.
+* Clicking on + icon on the main page links to search page, where more books may be added to your shelves.
 * You can assign the books to shelves, both from the search page and the homepage.

 ## TL;DR